GCDeveloper/CirclesMongoExpressNode/README.md

+# About
+A canvas based project in which the user can create and drag yellow circles, and save/load them from a MongoDB.

 # Instructions
 1. Navigate to the root directory (where package.json exists) and run the following command on the command-line/terminal:
 ```